 Emotions are embodied.
-They are not just abstractly floating in your heads.
-They’re physically in your bodies.
+They are not just abstractly floating in our heads.
+They’re physically in our bodies.
 The way we hold our bodies effects the way we feel.
 The inverse of this is also true.
-The way we feel effects the way we hold your bodies.
+The way we feel effects the way we hold our bodies.
 When we’re anxious, we get tense and when we’re confident, we stand up straight with our shoulders back.
 The same occurs when we’re depressed and slumping.

 Scientifically speaking, emotions communicate the current state of the body through interoception (input from the physiological state of the body, such as thermal, metabolic, hormonal) and proprioception (input from muscles and joints).
 By understanding, owning, and revealing the interaction between our emotions and our bodies in our movement, we can develop passion and meaning in our movement, in addition to other obvious health benefits.
 Postures like lying down, sitting, standing, or even more animated actions such as running or walking, have a constant and continuous effect on our emotional state.

 How can we learn to draw out these positive emotions in our motions?
 Start each movement practice with an emotional ‘check in.’
 Close your eyes and observe your emotional state.
 Identify the location in your body where the most prominent feelings reside.
-What are the outlets this feeling can be move through in today’s movement practice?
+Where are the outlets this feeling can be moved through in today’s movement practice?
 Your emotions can be channeled creatively through your body’s own creative, natural expression.
-Encourage your body to let go of the ‘right’ and ‘wrong, and ‘should’ and ‘shouldn’t’ and just move how you want to move.
-It first it may feel awkward and contrived.
+Encourage your body to let go of the right’s and wrong’s, and should’s and shouldnt’s and just move how you want to move.
+At first it may feel awkward and contrived.
 Work to trust your body’s innate intelligence.
 Just keep listening and responding.
 Soon, you’ll be moving from a cue deep within you; by the brilliant, authentic choreographer that you most deeply need animating you in this life once again.

 Let’s take sadness for example.
 In order to release it, sadness first must be detected in the system.
 It needs to be experienced in it’s physicalized form; it needs to be embodied.
 So, in order to ‘move’ it, you first have to feel sadness; you have to give it it’s place within you.
 The same is true with other emotions.
 Allow the emotions you are feeling to be recognized as energy that wants to flow through your body; as E MOTION: energy in motion.
 Honor this message by getting into the state of release, whether active (ex: movement, dance) or passive (ex: massage, meditation).
 This is an essential part of the resolution of any emotion.